4 Testing Code Against Model

 are compact they may be run quickly.
 In sum, Reactis dramatically reduces the

-costs of testing embedded control software.
-Figure 8 illustrates how the Reactis tool suite can provide
+Figure 7 illustrates how the Reactis tool suite can provide

 advanced model-based testing of source code.
 As the figure indicates, the